Rehearsal and Performance Guidelines

 • Requests will require the key holders name and M#.
 A key cannot be ordered without an M#.

-• Please enter the keycode if you know it, if not, then the building and room number will be needed.
+• Please enter the keycode if you know it.
+If not, then the building and room number will be needed.

 • Please plan ahead and send requests as soon as possible.
+Expect at least 4-to-5 day processing time.

 • For Students: There will be an $80 key deposit deposit fee debited from the associated catalyst account and will be returned once all keys are returned.
 The keys should be returned at the end of the assignment or graduation, and and a credit will be issued via catalyst upon receipt of the keys.
 If the assigned keys are not returned, the students will not receive their deposit back.